Skip to main content

 It's free.
 You will not usually have to go to a hearing.

-It usually takes up to 3 months to review your complaint.
-The Ombudsman will let you know if it's likely to take longer than this.
+It can take up to 3 months to look at your complaint.
+The ombudsman will let you know if it's likely to take longer than this.

 • change their processes